avneesh1mehta/Cryptocurrency-Price-Predictor/README.md

 # Cryptocurrency-Price-Predictor
 Analyze cryptocurrency time-series data and make price predictions.
-Below is the model for Ethereum with predictions for 3/25/18 - 3/27/18 as of 3/24/18 (See notebook for specific values).
+Below is the model for Ethereum with predictions for the next 15 days as of 3/24/18 (See notebook comments for specific values and caveats).
 ![picture](ether_prediction.png)

 # Features